jlukito/computational-comm-rg-guide/events/README.md

 Teaching workshops are opportunities for people to learn about new programming tools.
 They primarily serve two of our three mandates: (1) to teach people about computational methods, package, and libraries and (2) to train people in programming pedagogy.
 For this research, most teaching workshops should be facilitated by members of your computational methods research group, to give them an opportunity to hone their teaching skills.

 Workshops should occur regularly (weekly, every-other-week, or monthly would be optimal).
 In a department that has computational methods courses, teaching workshops should complement what is being taught in the course.
 However, workshops can facilitate a wider audience and should not depend on information being taught in a specific course.
 For example, a workshop that you teach in an academic setting can be open to graduate students across your campus.
-You can also record that workshop and make it available on Youtube, or convert the material into an online tutorial.
+You can also record that workshop and make it available on Youtube or convert the material into an online tutorial.

 ## [3] Boot Camps / Workshop Series
 **Learning New Methods | Offline & Recorded | 5+ people**

 Bootcamps are a special type of workshop that takes place over multiple consecutive days (typically, 2 to 4) or for a long period of time (e.g., 6 hours).
 These boot camps should be focused on rigorously teaching a specific method, often ones that would take too long to teach in a typical teaching workshop.
 Boot camps are substantially more in-depth than teaching workshops.
-For example, if you want to delve into the statistics of different supervised machine learing algorithms for text classification in addition to coding, you likely want substantially longer than 2 hours to teach.
+For example, if you want to delve into the statistics of different supervised machine learning algorithms for text classification in addition to coding, you likely want substantially longer than 2 hours to teach.

 Example workshop topics include Hierarchical Linear Modeling, Machine Learning Algorithms, and Time Series analysis.
 For an example workshop, check out Josephine Lukito and Jordan Foley's Time Series Boot Camp.